 Our strategy is to acquire primarily premium-branded, focused-service and compact full-service hotels.
 Focused-service and compact full-service hotels typically generate most of their revenue from room rentals, have limited food and beverage outlets and meeting space, and require fewer employees than traditional full-service hotels.
-We believe premium-branded, focused-service and compact full-service hotels have the potential to generate attractive returns relative to other types of hotels due to their ability to achieve RevPAR levels at or close to those achieved by traditional full-service hotels while achieving higher profit margins due to their more efficient operating model and less volatile cash flows.
+We believe these types of hotels have the potential to generate attractive returns relative to other types of hotels due to their ability to achieve RevPAR levels at or close to those achieved by traditional full-service hotels while achieving higher profit margins due to their more efficient operating model and less volatile cash flows.

-As we look at economic factors that could impact our business, we are seeing healthy consumer confidence despite soft corporate profits.
-The uncertain outlook for global economic growth and the strong dollar are expected to remain as macro headwinds.
-However, job creation has been positive since the beginning of the year and oil prices are beginning to show signs of stabilization.
+As we look at economic factors that could impact our business, we find that the consumer is generally in good health despite soft business spending and corporate profits.
+Job creation remains positive, wages are increasing at a moderate pace, inflation remains low and oil prices appear to have stabilized.
+However, slowing global economic growth and the strong dollar are expected to remain as macro headwinds.
 We remain hopeful that positive employment trends and an improving consumer balance sheet will continue to drive economic expansion in the U.S.

 We are cautiously optimistic that the U.S. economy will continue to grow at a moderate rate and support positive RevPAR growth.
-Lodging demand remains close to record levels and while select markets are seeing new rooms supply, in aggregate, supply growth remains below historical averages.
+Lodging demand remains at record levels and while select markets are seeing new rooms supply, in aggregate, supply growth currently remains below long-term historical averages.
 Accordingly, we remain cautiously optimistic that we will continue to see modest RevPAR growth in the upcoming quarters.